 All Certified Plans, including Standard Plans and Flexi Plans, must meet or exceed the minimum product standard of VHIS.

 (a) For the Standard Plans, the terms and benefits are standardised with prescribed minimum, such as minimum benefit coverage and amounts.

-(b) For the Flexi Plans, they must provide basic protection equivalent to Standard Plan coverage, plus a flexible top-up protection to suit market needs subject to certain rules set out by the Food and Health Bureau.
+(b) For the Flexi Plans, they must provide basic protection equivalent to Standard Plan coverage, plus a flexible top-up protection to suit market needs subject to certain rules set out by the Health Bureau.